paws-r/paws/docs/credentials.md

 * `aws_secret_access_key` - Specifies the AWS secret key used as part of the credentials to authenticate the request.

+---

 ## Config file

+The default location for the AWS config file is `~/.aws/config`.
+You can specify another location using environment variable `AWS_CONFIG_FILE`.

+Paws supports the following settings in the AWS config file.

 * `credential_process` - Specifies an external command to be run to generate or retrieve authentication credentials.
 The command must return the